-The other night I needed to transplant basically all of my hens and chicks because both the pot and bowl they were growing in broke.
+The other night I needed to transplant basically all of my hens and chicks plant because both the pot and bowl they were growing in broke.
 The white pot kept flaking the finish off and it annoyed me having little pieces of white glaze everywhere.
 Here’s a photo of the pot after I had started the transplant process.

-I ended up putting all the hens and chicks from the white flaking pot into a blue strawberry pot I picked up at Home Goods.
+I ended up putting all the hens and chicks sempervivum from the white flaking pot into a blue strawberry pot I picked up at Home Goods.

 To demonstrate that these things will grow anywhere, I give you the busted vintage bowl they were growing in.
 The bowl broke this winter but that didn’t seem to bother them.
 They just spilled out onto the ground.

-I transplanted most of the hens and chicks from the broken bowl into this pretty teak planter box my friends at Minwax sent me last year.
+I transplanted most of the hens and chickens from the broken bowl into this pretty teak planter box my friends at Minwax sent me last year.
 I stained it dark mahogany, and I love it.

 Jack had to check everything out.
 He finally gave his approval.